2024-04-23

 Overview

-As application development code and features grow, there is a need to automate and scale the tests.
-The goal is to reduce bugs as early as possible.
+As your application development code and features grow, there is a need to automate and scale those tests to reduce bugs as early as possible.

-Running tests on virtual devices has an advantage.
-Virtual devices can be started and stopped on demand at scale.
+Running those tests on virtual devices has an advantage.
+Devices can be started and stopped on demand at scale.

 Step 1: Setup Genymotion SaaS device